 Just after we passed the building, I agreed to take my turn carrying Aria.
 Unfortunately for me, just around the corner, I discovered that the remainder of the walk consisted of a mammoth hill.
 With what little strength he had left, Zac handed her over to me, and the three of us trudged our way through the afternoon sun and several mirages until we arrived at the front of Parliament House, where we all collapsed in a collective heap.
 All I ask is that you reserve judgment until you’ve carried a three-year-old up a hill for 15-20 minutes, through conditions that rivaled that of the Sahara desert!
-You know you’re getting closer to the new building when you spot the huge flagpole positioned on top of the building.
+You know you’re getting closer to Parliament House in Canberra when you spot the huge flagpole positioned on top of the building.

 The staff quickly realised that our big pile of sweaty bodies was ruining the area’s aesthetic, so they started coxing us inside with promises of air conditioning!
 Before we could enter, we were given the ‘covid talk,’ where we were advised that no tours were actually running at the minute due to the pandemic, and it’s just a self-guided walk-around instead.
 I was gutted, as I really wanted a guided tour.
 I kind of wish that this had been made clear when booking, as we had no idea.

 Upon entry, you will be required to go through airport-style metal detectors, as well as have all of your other goods x-rayed.
 It was pretty clear that even if some crazy tried to ambush the place, they would be vastly out-gunned!
 I certainly felt safe with all of the visible security.